sefm-conference/2023/_pages/callforpapers.md

 ## Artefact Evaluation

 This edition of SEFM introduces an artefact evaluation (AE).
 An artefact contains any necessary material to support the claims made in the paper and ideally makes the results fully reproducible.
 Submission of an artefact is **optional for regular papers** and **mandatory for tool papers**.
 The artefacts will be judged by the Artefact Evaluation Committee (AEC).
-Details of the AE procedure will be published on this website soon.
+More details can be found on the [artefact page]({{ site.baseurl }}{% link _pages/artefacts.md %}).

 ## Publication